nooruddinbakhtiyar/Swatchle---CBL-Project-1/README.md

 - BLE communication with phone

 ## Usage
-Open `Swatchle.ino` in Arduino IDE, install required libraries, and upload to the device.
+Open `Swatchle_WiFi.ino` in Arduino IDE, install required libraries, and upload to the device.

 ## Note
 This code is provided for academic and prototyping purposes.